-You should say no to any auto body repair service that attempts to fix a dent using a drill-in dent repair method.
-This method is outdated and may potentially cause further damage down the line.
-You shouldn’t attempt to restore a dent by employing the method yourself either.
+You should turn away from any auto body repair service that attempts to fix a dent using a drilling-in dent repair method.
+This technique is badly outdated and may potentially cause further damage down the line.
+You shouldn’t try to fix a dent by employing the method yourself either.

 The method is usually employed when the back of the dented area is unreachable.
-A hole is drilled into the sheet metal and a screw is inserted.
+The technician drills a hole into the sheet metal and inserts a screw.
 A slide hammer is then used to pull the metal back into place.
-Since the hole has to be patched up and painted over, the process can take several days.
-A more updated method like paintless dent repair can usually be completed on the same day.
-It also doesn’t require any drilling.
+Since the hole has to be patched and painted over, the process may take more than one day.
+A more modern procedure like paintless dent repair can usually be completed on the same day.
+It also requires zero drilling.

-While drilling-in to repair dents sounds like an effective method, the problem lies in the hole itself.
-Even if the hole is patched up properly, it still exposes the sheet metal’s interior.
-This leaves it susceptible to the elements, which can cause the surrounding area to rust.
+While drilling-in to repair dents sounds like a viable method, the issue lies in the hole itself.
+Even if the hole is patched up the right way, it still exposes the sheet metal’s interior.
+This leaves it vulnerable to moisture and humidity, which can cause the surrounding area to rust.
 Once the rust begins to show, so will the hole.
-This will usually manifest in the form of a visible indentation or small circular outline.
+This will manifest as a visible indentation or small circular outline.

-You now have to foot an additional cost to patch up the hole and restore the rusted area.
-Part of the repair also entails a fresh coat of auto paint, which means additional labor fees.
+You now have to spend an additional cost to patch up the hole and restore the rusted surface.
+Part of the repair also entails a fresh application of auto paint, which means additional labor and service fees.

-Contact to have your dent fixed.
-Tour our shop to learn about the methods we use.
+Bring your car to NW Auto Rebuild to restore a dent.
+Tour our shop to learn about the methods and equipment we use.
 We employ the latest in paintless dent repair technology.
 Your car won’t show the slightest trace that it was ever dented at all.
-Don’t rely on primitive methods like drill-in dent repair that will do more harm than good in the long haul.
+Don’t rely on primitive methods like drilling-in dent repair that may do more harm than good.

 Stat-of-the-Art Dent Repair from the Pros